JacksonTrexler/JacksonTrexler/README.md

-Hi, I’m @JacksonTrexler
+# Hi, I’m @JacksonTrexler!
-- I am in the fourth year of my five year CS program at the University of Cincinnati
+- Graduating and ready for work by June 2023
-- Interested in game and web development (webgame development too)
+- Broadly interested in programming, games, and emerging technologies
-- Looking for professional work experiences
+- Looking for entry level software devleopment positions
 - Reach me at jtrexler25@gmail.com!